Teams is replacing Skype for Business – how does it (really) work for the user?

-- Screen sharing and file transfer is not supported between Teams and Skype for Business – you need to create a meeting for that.
+- Screen sharing is not supported between Teams and Skype for Business – you need to create a meeting for that – see below.

 There is one caveat here, if the other user has ever started Teams weeks/months ago, they are considered to be ”activated in Teams” which means Ben no longer can initiate a new SfB conversation with that user.
 Ben can only initiate a new conversation with the other user in Teams and if that user is no longer using Teams (for example if they decided they didn’t like it), they will not receive it.
 However, if the other users initiates chat from SfB to Ben, Ben will be able to reply to SfB.

 The absolutely best feature is that you have persistent chat experience over all devices so you can initiate a chat session in a web browser on your laptop, continue in the fat client on your desktop and keep the whole thread in your mobile device.

 So in short, we recommend to keep interoperability period as short as possible because some of the confusion it creates…

 So imagine all your users are in Teams.
 But you will see that many other organizations are still using SfB in Office 365 or on-premises – how do you communicate with them?

 - Again, if both users are in Teams you will get the full experience so I will not go into details there.

 - Ben will be able to both initiate, receive and reply to SfB chat sessions but only plain text – no rich format like bold, italic, inline pictures, emoticons.

-- Ben can’t initiate screen sharing nor file transfers to SfB users – a meeting is required for that.
+- Ben can’t initiate screen sharing to SfB users – a Teams meeting is required for that.